keywordsalad/thisfieldwas.green/site/_posts/2021-12-05-redoing-my-website.md

 I sense that compilers are `hakyll`'s primary extension point, as I lean on these heavily and develop opinions as I spend time with them.

 `hakyll` very smartly tracks dependencies between each compiled artifact and, like a good modern software, only compiles artifacts when it detects changes.
 For example, this allows for precompiling templates early in the build pipeline and allowing multiple dependents downstream use the same built artifact.

+### Just touching lightly

+I won't be performing a deep dive into how `hakyll` works in this post or providing a tutorial, though I will expand on my experience later.
+The remainder of my post stands as a postmortem and summary of my experience transitioning to using `hakyll` as my site generator.

 ## So what happened?